nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Detailed Data Component

-The *Detailed Data Component* shown above explains the summarised model of SmartHomeBot.
+The *Detailed Data Component* shown above explains the summarised data of SmartHomeBot.
 The four appliances classes are extended from the abstract appliance class.

 ![Detailed Data Component](images/diagrams/ClassDiagram_DetailedData.png)  <br>